Configure Prometheus Remote Write

 Limitations

-Label enrichment is unavailable at this point.
+• Label enrichment is unavailable.
 Only labels collected at the source can be used.
-You should add additional labels to perform further scoping or pivoting in Sysdig.
+Add additional labels to perform further scoping or pivoting in Sysdig.

 Learn More